 A student can appeal suspension or maximum time frame based on unusual or extenuating circumstances, including but not limited to death of a family member, student injury, or illness.

-Students must complete the Academic Standing/Satisfactory Academic Standing Appeal Form.
+Students must complete the Academic and Financial Aid Satisfactory Academic Progress Appeal Form.
 Documentation must be provided to support an appeal.
 The student is notified of the appeal results by letter.

 Probationary students failing to meet that standard will be suspended at the end of term.